mlswg/mls-protocol/draft-ietf-mls-protocol.md

   values derived via DeriveSecret as well as ExpandWithLabel.)

 Here, S may be the `init_secret`, `commit_secret`, `epoch_secret`,
-`application_secret` as well as any secret in a Secret Tree or one of the ratchets.
+`encryption_secret` as well as any secret in a Secret Tree or one of the ratchets.

 As soon as a group member consumes a value they MUST immediately delete